Park Seung-hwan: Biography

-While serving as the 1st Battalion Commander of the 1st Siwi Regiment, he entered the palace when Emperor Gojong was forcibly taken away by the Japanese in 1907 and attempted to restore the throne, but he stopped because he was afraid of harm to King Gojong.
+While serving as the 1st Battalion Commander of the 1st Siwi Regiment, he entered the palace when Emperor Gojong was forcibly taken away by the Japanese in 1907 and attempted to restore the throne, but he stopped because he was afraid of harming King Gojong.
 On August 1, 1907, he gathered officers above a battalion commander or higher at the Japanese military headquarters to disband the army.
 Park then committed suicide with a pistol and wrote a suicide letter which read:

-When Park's suicide became known, some of the soldiers of the 1st Chamryeong under him became enraged and started an anti-Japanese uprising, which lead to the Battle of Namdaemun.
-After the battle was put down, the Imperial Japanese government defamed Park's suicide.
+When Park's suicide became known, some of the soldiers of the 1st Chamryeong under him became enraged and started an anti-Japanese uprising, which led to the Battle of Namdaemun.
+After the uprising was put down, the Imperial Japanese government defamed Park's suicide.
 In 1909, An Jung-geun assassinated Itō Hirobumi at Harbin Station to avenge Park's death.

 Legacy

 After his death, in 1962, he was posthumously awarded the Presidential Order of Merit for National Foundation by the Government of South Korea.
-In August 2003, he was selected as the national figure of South Korea.
+In August 2003, he was selected as a national figure of South Korea.

 Family

-Park had a son named Park Jeong-hup and he had 2 grandchildren, Park Dae-jong and Park Wang-jong.
+Park had a son, Park Jeong-hup, and two grandchildren, Park Dae-jong and Park Wang-jong.

+In popular culture

+His suicide and subsequent Battle of Namdaemun that it triggered are depicted in both the 1979 North Korean film An Jung Gun Shoots Ito Hirobumi and the 2018 Korean drama Mr Sunshine.